bradwright/Realtime-presentation/presentation-notes.rst

 Server sent events
 ==================

+- There are also two other emerging standards for push/live data
 - The other spec is `server sent events`__;
 - Designed to replace foreveriframe and XHR multipart with server push;
 - Not bidirectional like WebSockets - only server to client;